python/cpython/Doc/library/profile.rst

      non-parenthesized number repeats the cumulative time spent in the function at the right.

-   * With :mod:`cProfile`, each caller is preceeded by three numbers: the number of times this specific call was made, and the total and cumulative times spent in the current function while it was invoked by this specific caller.
+   * With :mod:`cProfile`, each caller is preceded by three numbers: the number of times this specific call was made, and the total and cumulative times spent in the current function while it was invoked by this specific caller.